Oglethorpe University: Oglethorpe Day

 In early February, the college hosts events to celebrate the anniversary of James Oglethorpe's founding of the colony of Georgia.
 The annual "Petrels of Fire" race, an homage to Trinity College's Great Court Run portrayed in the movie Chariots of Fire, features students attempting to run the 270 yd perimeter of the Academic Quad before the Lupton Hall belltower finishes its noon chimes.

 Boar's Head

 Held on the first Friday of December, this event is modeled after the Boar's Head Gaudy of Queen's College, Oxford, Boar's Head is the traditional start to the Christmas season at Oglethorpe.
 Festivities include a concert featuring the University Singers, student organizations and performers from the community, as well as the lighting of the college's Christmas tree.
 Newly initiated members of Omicron Delta Kappa receive recognition and, as a rite of initiation, kiss the ceremonial boar's head.

+Honorary degrees

+Like many colleges, Oglethorpe has a rich history of awarding honorary degrees at the annual commencement ceremony.
+During his presidency, Thornwell Jacobs gave out as many as thirteen per year.
+Some recipients over the past two hundred years include US presidents Woodrow Wilson (1920) and Franklin D. Roosevelt (1932), aviator Amelia Earhart (1935), civil rights leaders and ambassador Andrew Young (1990), animator Chuck Jones (1993), film director Vincent Sherman (1997), restauranteur S. Truett Cathy (1997), poet Linda Bierds (2010), environmentalist Ted Turner (2015), and actor Christopher Jackson (2018).